 Caveats to be read in in addition to the above Ecology Building Society transfer of equity Questions and Answers :

 There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Ecology Building Society conveyancing panel and accountant before transferring equity.

-If your property is leasehold, provisions in the lease may require that you have a license to do so from the landlord.
-If such terms are not adhered to you may be in breach of your covenants under the lease.
-This could potentially result in the freeholder taking enforcement action against you.
+If your property is leasehold, provisions in the lease may require that you have a license to do so from the freeholder.
+If such terms are not adhered to you may be in violation of the lease.
+This could trigger the freeholder taking enforcement action against you.

 what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects